A Modern Guide to Thinking, Fast and Slow

 Replications & Reliability

-- Barber & Odean’s "Trading Is Hazardous to Your Wealth" is not a lab effect that needs an exact replication.
+- Barber & Odean’s paper showing that active trading is hazardous to your wealth Barber & Odean, 2000 is not a lab effect that needs an exact replication.
 Multiple markets show the same pattern.
-For example, a 2008 study that looked at the complete trading history of investors in Taiwan found that "individual investor trading results in systematic and economically large losses".
+A follow-up study that looked at the complete trading history of investors in Taiwan found that "individual investor trading results in systematic and economically large losses" (Barber et al., 2008).

-- Barber & Odean’s "Boys Will Be Boys" finds that men trade substantially more than women and, after costs, earn lower net risk-adjusted returns.
-According to XT, men trade nine times more than women.
-A 2019 experimental study found that men and women trade at different rates, but it did not support overconfidence as the cause.
+- Men trade more than women (Barber & Odean, 2001): The general claim that men trade substantially more than women and, after costs, earn lower net risk-adjusted returns is supported.
+According to XTB, men trade nine times more than women.
+A 2019 experimental study found that men and women trade at different rates; however, it did not support overconfidence as the cause (Cueva et al., 2019).

 Recommendation